telamonian/jupyterlab-h5web/README.md

 ## Requirements

-- JupyterLab 2 or JupyterLab 3
+- JupyterLab 2 (JupyterLab 3 can be used but is not officially supported).

 ## Install